13.6 – 7.7 2018

 In both series, Becker poignantly photographs a landscape in flux.
 Becker compares the icebergs he photographs to ‘sculptures of change’ as they, for him, are reminders of the continuing process of climate change.
 Over the relatively short period of time the artist has been spending time in proximity to the Arctic Circle, he has been witness to undeniable signs of global warming.

 Olaf Otto Becker was born in Lübeck-Travemünde, Germany in 1959.
-His first publication Under the Nordic Light (2005) was nominated for the Recontres D’Arles Book award.
+Becker is a regular contributor to the New York Times Magazine.
+His first publication Under the Nordic Light (2005) was nominated for the Rencontres D’Arles Book award.
 He has been nominated twice for the Prix Pictet award in both 2008 and 2012.
-His work has been exhibited internationally in Austria, Germany, the Netherlands, and the United States.
+His work has been exhibited internationally in Austria, Germany, the Netherlands, the United Kingdom and the United States.